 On average, we process over 30,000 police screening check requests each year for various employers, as well as school boards and minor sporting leagues.
 Each one must be queried, the results analyzed, and in the case of potential police contacts, reports must be reviewed individually.
 If you've resided at an address outside Hamilton in recent years, we must also contact that police service to conduct a query of their local records.
 All of this takes time and resources.
 While we can usually complete your police check well within the stated timeframes, there may be occasions where information is delayed or requires further confirmation.

 Can I get my police check done any faster?

-If an agency/employer has any questions about the validity of the document, they can contact us.
 Although we will not discuss the content of a person's police check due to privacy reasons, we will confirm the number of pages originally released, and advise whether or not a document may have been altered.

 I am undergoing a legal name change.
-Can I submit my police check for a Name Change using your on-line police check process?
+Can I submit my police check for a name change using your online police check process?